w3c/wot-cg/Tutorials/whatiswot/Project_Details/video-information-template.md

 ## Title

-What is WoT - Insert video title
+Insert video title | What is WoT

-Example: What is WoT - JSON in Practice
+Example: JSON in Practice | What is WoT

 ## Description